morjaradat/reading-note-401/Read:03-Maps-primitives/read03.md

 **The Three Kinds of Exceptions :**

-1. checked exception : These are exceptional conditions that a well-written application should anticipate and recover from, like When the user miss writing the name file in import.
+1. checked exception : like When the user miss writing the name file in import.
-2. exception is the error : These exceptional are external to the application, and that the application usually cannot anticipate or recover from.
+2. exception is the error : this exception is from out the code.
-3. the runtime exception: These are exceptional conditions that are internal to the application, and that the application usually cannot anticipate or recover from (its usually from Bugs).
+3. the runtime exception:  this exception is from internal the code, usually cannot anticipate(its usually from Bugs).

 ## Catching and Handling Exceptions